OREMOB/WORELDBuilding/MAIN.md

 **Pets**

-- Pets like players, have stats and contribute to a mob stats.
+- Pets like players, have stats and contribute to mob stats.
 - There will be pet exclusive missions.
 - Pets can be customized in many ways.